McAllen Car Accident Lawyer

 - Gather all necessary information at the scene of the crash.
 This includes names and information of the other driver(s) involved, license plate and driver’s license numbers, eyewitnesses, and even photos of the crash site as well as images of your physical injuries.
 As soon as possible, write a personal account of the crash as your memory can fade quickly.

 - Contact law enforcement and get a police report.
 By involving law enforcement immediately following the crash, you will have an official and objective third-party who will help to gather the facts, as well as help to determine who is at fault.
 The police officer’s judgment will factor heavily into any subsequent legal claims for compensation.
 Follow-up at the police station to acquire the official police report for your records.

 - Keep track of all medical bills and expenses.
 From the moment you leave the crash, whether in an ambulance or on your own, you should carefully document how the crash has affected your life.
 This includes not only direct medical bills and property repairs but also lost wages, mental anguish, etc. Keep all receipts and pay stubs.
 The crash may be over but the results of a personal injury may be just beginning and can last for years or even affect you permanently.

-- Contact De La Garza Law Firm as soon as possible.
+- Contact a McAllen car accident lawyer as soon as possible.
 Your immediate focus after a vehicle accident should be caring for your or a loved one’s health and well-being, but as soon as you can, contact an experienced and qualified attorney who can shoulder the burden of handling the legal processes of filing a claim.
 Please note: stay clear of ambulance chasers.
 These are law firms and lawyers who seek out personal injury victims only to accept the first settlement offer so that they can make a quick dollar.
 Thoroughly analyze your legal options before making a decision.

 Common Causes of Motor Vehicle Accidents